-The Centers for Disease Control and Prevention (CDC) reported through its Web-based Injury Statistics Query and Reporting System (WISQARS) that traumatic brain injuries (TBI) were responsible for 5,944 provisional deaths.
+The Centers for Disease Control and Prevention (CDC), through its Web-based Injury Statistics Query and Reporting System (WISQARS), reported that traumatic brain injuries (TBI) were responsible for 5,944 provisional deaths.

-Working on or beneath water isn't always safe.
-The task is often perilous and hard, and the shifting conditions of the seas make it even harder.
-One of the scariest things that can happen on this job is getting a TBI.
+Working on or beneath water is not always safe.
+The job is often hazardous, and constantly changing sea conditions make it even more challenging.
+One of the most serious risks in this line of work is sustaining a traumatic brain injury (TBI).

-Falls, accidents involving big objects, or blows to the head are some of the causes of TBIs.
-A TBI can greatly alter your memory, work skills, and even your attitude.
+Falls, accidents involving heavy objects, and blows to the head are common causes of TBIs.
+These injuries can significantly impact memory, job performance, and even personality.

-Let us learn the steps you can take if you or someone you love is hurt on the job and how a traumatic brain injury lawyer can help you get the compensation you need.
+Learn the steps you can take if you or a loved one is injured on the job, and how a traumatic brain injury lawyer can help you secure the compensation you deserve.

 Causes of Traumatic Brain Injuries in Maritime Environments

-According to maritime accident lawyer Peyton Murphy, victims of maritime accidents can sustain severe injuries, such as concussions and broken bones, resulting in costly treatment and altering the quality of their lives.
+According to maritime accident lawyer Peyton Murphy , victims of maritime accidents may suffer severe injuries, including concussions and fractures, which can require costly treatment and significantly affect their quality of life.

 Common Symptoms and Diagnosis of TBIs